noahcoleman/OpenPaste/README.md

 # OpenPaste
 An open source paste extruder to precisely dispense fluids and pastes for a variety of applications.

-This paste extruder has been designed specifically to be 3D printed and built with easily-sourced parts.
+OpenPaste is a 3D printable, low cost syringe extruder designed around easily-sourced parts.

+To Do:
+- Add BOM with links to vendors
+- Add stl files
+- Add rhino files
+- Write build instructions